Request consultation →

 Once tear-film homeostasis is lost, the ocular surface enters a state of repeated microtrauma.
 Hyperosmolar stress, inflammatory mediators, unstable lubrication, and blink-related friction can gradually injure the epithelium and undermine the eye's ability to heal smoothly.

-Epithelial damage
+Epithelial Damage

 The corneal epithelium is not only a barrier but also part of the optical system.
-Recurrent desiccating stress, friction, and inflammation can cause punctate epithelial damage, irregularity, fluctuating vision, and greater sensitivity to environmental triggers such as wind, prolonged screen use, and low-humidity spaces.
+Recurrent desiccating stress, friction, and inflammation can cause punctate epithelial damage, irregularity, fluctuating vision, and greater sensitivity to triggers such as wind, prolonged screen use, and low-humidity spaces.

 Inflammation in dry eye is both a consequence and a driver of instability.
-Once inflammatory signalling becomes chronic, it can alter epithelial integrity, worsen meibomian gland function, perpetuate discomfort, and make the ocular surface less capable of returning to a self-sustaining equilibrium.
+Once inflammatory signaling becomes chronic, it can alter epithelial integrity, worsen meibomian gland function, perpetuate discomfort, and make the ocular surface less capable of returning to a self-sustaining equilibrium.

-Clinical implication
+Clinical Implication

 If symptoms remain disproportionate to surface staining or fail to improve after conventional surface treatment, clinicians should consider a neuropathic pain component rather than assuming the problem is merely untreated dryness.
 This distinction matters because ocular pain can be both an ocular-surface disorder and a neural disorder.